Frequently Asked Questions

 I’d like to improve my sailing skills

 We offer Intermediate and Advanced classes for all ages.
-Read through descriptions of these classes on the Youth Sailing and Adult Sailing pages.
+Read through descriptions of these classes on the Youth Camps and Adult Classes pages.
 Our US Sailing-certified instructors are also happy to tailor a Private Lesson to your interests.
 Of course, the best way to improve is to practice, so sign up for Open Boating and come down as often as you’d like!
 If you are comfortable sailing by yourself and would like to see what racing is all about, check out Youth Racing or Monday Night Racing (for adults).

 How do I rent a boat?